 Should we aim to retain some kind of self-existence after death, especially if there is a potential to pay our good qualities forward into some other being (or beings)?
 I, for one, am not inclined to try, because I think this is a very tricky business.
 I strongly suspect that if we have a selfish motivation for lingering as a spirit or taking some kind of rebirth, we are enslaving ourselves – and I don’t think many of us will develop the spiritual mastery required to be free of all selfish motivation, especially during the transition of death.

 If we can, instead, offer to pay our good qualities forward in an open-handed way, I think we will have all of our bases covered.
 That is, we can avoid lingering after death in the bondage of self-attachment, and we can also take advantage of any potential to put our life-energy to good use after our death.
 When we offer ourselves in an open-handed way, we are not expecting anything in return.
 We are not offering up the best we have only if we can be there to see it used.
-I don’t blame people for being rather obsessed with the possibility that they will have some degree of self-consciousness after death, it seems rather natural.
+I don’t blame people for being rather obsessed with the possibility that they will have some degree of self-consciousness after death, it seems rather natural to wish for such a thing.
 However, in my experience self-concern is the recipe for suffering, while letting go of self-concern is liberation that allows for full life and intimacy with the universe.
 I view the transition of death as the ultimate opportunity for letting go of self-concern.
 And what happens after death?
 It is impossible for me to imagine the fate of human beings after death as anything but utterly mind-blowing and profound beyond imagining – because that’s my experience of the universe so far.
 Why would the nature of the universe change after death?

 1 The Lesser Mâlunkyâputta Sutta, Sutta 63 of the Majjhima-Nikâya, http://www.sacred-texts.com/bud/bits/bits013.htm